Insider Selling: Hayward Holdings, Inc. (NYSE:HAYW) SVP Sells 25,000 Shares of Stock

 - On Friday, October 8th, Donald Matthew Smith sold 45,000 shares of Hayward stock.
 The shares were sold at an average price of $22.08, for a total value of $993,600.00.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Royal Bank of Canada lifted its holdings in Hayward by 654.2% during the 2nd quarter.
-Royal Bank of Canada now owns 1,071 shares of the company’s stock worth $27,000 after buying an additional 929 shares during the last quarter.
-Advisor Group Holdings Inc. raised its position in shares of Hayward by 1,791.4% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 1,097 shares of the company’s stock valued at $30,000 after acquiring an additional 1,039 shares in the last quarter.
-Deutsche Bank AG bought a new position in Hayward during the second quarter worth $54,000.
-Citigroup Inc. bought a new position in Hayward during the second quarter worth $113,000.
-Finally, Cubist Systematic Strategies LLC bought a new position in Hayward during the first quarter worth $78,000.
-52.99% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in the stock.
+Roubaix Capital LLC bought a new stake in Hayward in the 3rd quarter worth approximately $4,216,000.
+Samson Rock Capital LLP bought a new stake in Hayward in the 3rd quarter worth approximately $391,000.
+Morgan Stanley lifted its position in Hayward by 290.7% in the second quarter.
+Morgan Stanley now owns 133,533 shares of the company’s stock valued at $3,475,000 after purchasing an additional 99,358 shares during the last quarter.
+1832 Asset Management L.P. lifted its position in Hayward by 1,545.4% in the second quarter.
+1832 Asset Management L.P. now owns 275,930 shares of the company’s stock valued at $7,041,000 after purchasing an additional 259,160 shares during the last quarter.
+Finally, Wells Fargo & Company MN lifted its position in Hayward by 7.3% in the second quarter.
+Wells Fargo & Company MN now owns 75,939 shares of the company’s stock valued at $1,976,000 after purchasing an additional 5,149 shares during the last quarter.
+Institutional investors own 52.99% of the company’s stock.

-HAYW has been the topic of a number of recent research reports.
-Morgan Stanley reduced their price objective on Hayward from $27.00 to $26.00 and set an “equal weight” rating on the stock in a research note on Tuesday, August 3rd.
-Zacks Investment Research cut Hayward from a “buy” rating to a “hold” rating in a research note on Wednesday, October 6th.
-Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat.com, Hayward has an average rating of “Buy” and a consensus target price of $25.25.
+Several equities research analysts recently issued reports on the company.
+Zacks Investment Research lowered Hayward from a “buy” rating to a “hold” rating in a research note on Wednesday, October 6th.
+Morgan Stanley dropped their price objective on Hayward from $27.00 to $26.00 and set an “equal weight” rating for the company in a research note on Tuesday, August 3rd.
+Three analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $25.25.

 Hayward Company Profile